The Cowboy Channel: As The Cowboy Channel

 On June 19, 2017, Rural Media Group CEO Patrick Gottsch announced that on July 1, FamilyNet would be rebranded as The Cowboy Channel, featuring a focus on Western sports and rodeo events, which had proven to be a popular attraction on RFD-TV.
 Gottsch thanked Sony Pictures Television for bringing the network to a solid footing, but noted that overwhelming competition in the classic television space from networks such as MeTV, Antenna TV, Cozi TV, Heroes & Icons and several other networks and streaming options had made the space more competitive and crowded, while a Western sports network was seen as a unique opportunity to stand out in cable and satellite lineups.
-Among the network's first offerings were encore events from RFD's The American Rodeo, the Calgary Stampede, and the Professional Bull Riders archives.
+Among the network's first offerings were encore events from RFD's The American Rodeo, the Calgary Stampede, and the Professional Bull Riders (PBR) archives.
 Sony's archived programming thus moved to their own GetTV at the start of 2018.

-The Cowboy Channel signed a multi-year agreement with the Professional Rodeo Cowboys Association to televise and stream their major events, including the National Finals Rodeo, starting in 2020.
+The Cowboy Channel signed a multi-year agreement with the Professional Rodeo Cowboys Association (PRCA) to televise and stream their major events, including the National Finals Rodeo (NFR), starting in 2020.

 With the network conversion, Rural Media used the change in format as a contractual opportunity to terminate its remaining over-the-air affiliations to launch The Cowboy Channel as a pay-TV only offering.

 A Canadian version of the channel was launched on February 1, 2020, on Shaw Direct television systems through a partnership with Rural Media.

+On May 15, 2020, the Cowboy Channel+ app was launched.
+It streams live and past PRCA rodeos, as well as other western-related programming for a monthly or annual subscription fee.
+On March 16, 2026, it was renamed simply Cowboy+.

 The Cowgirl Channel was launched on March 1, 2023.
-It specializes in programming about women in professional rodeo, western fashion, and rural lifestyles in general through the perspectives of women.
-Rodeos not televised on The Cowboy Channel are televised on The Cowgirl Channel.
+It specialized in programming about women in professional rodeo, western fashion, and rural lifestyles in general through the perspectives of women.
+It also televised rodeos that were not aired on The Cowboy Channel.
+The Cowgirl Channel officially ceased operations on November 15, 2025.

-In 2023, The Cowboy Channel signed a multi-year agreement with the Canadian Professional Rodeo Association to televise and stream their major events, including the Canadian Finals Rodeo through December 31, 2027.
+In 2023, The Cowboy Channel signed a multi-year agreement with the Canadian Professional Rodeo Association (CPRA) to televise and stream their major events, including the Canadian Finals Rodeo (CFR) through December 31, 2027.
 The Cowboy Channel Canada also televises these events.

 Patrick Gottsch, the founder and president of Rural Media Group, died on May 18, 2024, at the age of 70.
 He was succeeded in leadership of Rural Media Group by his two eldest daughters, Raquel Gottsch Koehler and Gatsby Gottsch Solheim.